acherm/acherm.github.io/_posts/2021-05-23-FootballAnalysis-xG-COVIDHome.md

 A long-standing hypothesis in football is that playing at home gives you an advantage.
 It's certainly true (we will verify it soon, see below) and there are several conceivable reasons why.
 It's out of the scope of this post, but here are possible explanations:

-* (athletic reason) the presence of the fans pushes the home players to excel from a physical and determination point of view
+* (athletic reason) the presence of the fans pushes the home players to excel from a physical and determination point of view;
-* (tactical reason) the presence of fans forces home players to adopt an offensive, active, riskier football while away players are more likely to undergo the game
+* (tactical reason) the presence of fans forces home players to adopt an offensive, active, riskier football while away players are more likely to undergo the game;
-* (referee reason) the presence of fans impacts referee decisions
+* (referee reason) the presence of fans impacts referee decisions;
-* (spatial reason) players are familiar with the stadium, pitch, and there is no need to travel
+* (spatial reason) players are familiar with the stadium, pitch, and there is no need to travel.

 Are all these reasons pure bullshit and armchair philosophy?
-Certainly, and the list is incomplete ;)

-In this post, we are interested in determining whether home advantage is a thing.
+Certainly, and the list is incomplete ;) In this post, we are interested in determining whether home advantage is a thing.
 In case it is you have reasons to have endless debate about why.
-In case not, you can also have endless debate.
+In case not, you can also have endless debates.
 Specifically, football matches have been played in empty stadiums in COVID era.
 It's an unique opportunity to investigate whether the COVID has had an effect on home advantage; and to *compare* this COVID situation to traditional seasons.

 ## Home advantage?